-- Performance -Meaning, Offer to Perform, Effect of Refusal of a Party to Perform a Contract, Contracts which need not to Perform, By Whom must Contracts be Performed, Who can Demand Performance, Time and Place of Performance. - Bailment- Meaning, Classification of Bailment, Rights and Duties of 3 hour Bailor and Bailee. - Discharge of Contract- Meaning, Discharge by Performance, Consent, 4 hour Impossibility, Laps of Time, Operation of Law, Breach of Contract. - Remedies for Breach of Contract- Rescission of the Contract, Suit for Jamages, Suit upon Quantum Merit, Suit for Specific Performance of the Contract, Suit for Injunction.
+- Performance -Meaning, Offer to Perform, Effect of Refusal of a Party to 4 hour Perform a Contract, Contracts which need not to Perform, By Whom must Contracts be Performed, Who can Demand Performance, Time and Place of Performance. - Bailment- Meaning, Classification of Bailment, Rights and Duties of 3 hour Bailor and Bailee. - Discharge of Contract- Meaning, Discharge by Performance, Consent, 4 hour Impossibility, Laps of Time, Operation of Law, Breach of Contract. - Remedies for Breach of Contract- Rescission of the Contract, Suit for 4 hour Damages, Suit upon Quantum Merit, Suit for Specific Performance of the Contract, Suit for Injunction.